Customers currently in the duration of their trial period will not be able to download model data.

 A transformer’s output characteristics depend on the leakage flux from the iron core.
 Leakage flux passes through the air instead of the iron core, so it is hard to predict accurately during the design phase.
 It is possible to handle magnetic flux passing through the air in a magnetic field analysis, meaning that it is also possible to evaluate a transformer’s output characteristics, including the effects of leakage flux.

-This Application Note presents the use of a magnetic field analysis to evaluate changes in the secondary voltage caused by load variations in a low frequency transformer.
+In this example, the use of a magnetic field analysis to evaluate changes in the secondary voltage caused by load variations in a low frequency transformer.

 Secondary Voltage for the Load